dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/metrics_package.png" title="Running dbt deps in the dbt Cloud IDE" />

 ## Design and define metrics in your dbt project

+If you're new or curious about metrics, review our [Get started with metrics] intro video, which  explains what metrics are, why they're important and how you can get started with them.

+<div style="position: relative; padding-bottom: 59.227467811158796%; height: 0;"><iframe src="https://www.loom.com/embed/b120ca9d042d46abad1d873a676bf20a" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div><br />

+### Design metrics

-Before you define metrics in your dbt project, you'll need to understand how to structure and organize your metrics.
-For more info on that and to understand the best practices, review our [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog post first.
+To understand how to structure and organize your metrics, and best practices, review our [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog post first.

+### Define metrics
 Now that you've organized your metrics folder and files, you can define your metrics in `.yml` files nested under a `metrics` key.

 1. Add the metric definitions found in the [Jaffle Shop](https://github.com/dbt-labs/jaffle_shop_metrics) example to your dbt project.
 For example, to add an expenses metric, reference the following metrics you can define directly in your metrics folder: